peterdee/postgresql-test/README.md

 ### Results

-Testing locally, on MBP 15 with 16GB RAM
+Testing locally on a MacBook Pro 15-inch (2018) with 16GB RAM

 ```text
 database ready